iamstarkov/fp-js-workshop/01-theoretic-intro.md

 > Our customers demand MurderRobotDog
 > — Sincerely, yours manager. ` // every once in a while`

+But robots do not have digestive system to be able to poop.
 No good way to refactor.

 --